Crystal Kamm

 Literary fiction is characterized by its focus on literary merit and its use of complex, artistic techniques such as symbolism, allegory, and literary devices like stream of consciousness.

 Literary fiction is often written with the intention of exploring the human condition and answering fundamental questions about society, life, and the human experience.
-As such, it tends to be more character-driven and plot is often secondary to character development and the exploration of themes.
+As such, it tends to be more character-driven, and the plot is often secondary to character development and the exploration of themes.

 Historical Fiction